Charles P. Holmes, PhD, MPSH

 He obtained his Ph.D. in Community Health and Master of Science in Public Health (M.S.P.H.) from the University of Illinois.
 Before his graduate studies, Dr. Holmes earned his Bachelor of Science in Biology from Eastern Illinois University.

 He is an active member of the American Public Health Association (A.P.H.A.), the Society of Health and Physical Educators (SHAPE), and the American Academy of Forensic Sciences (A.A.F.S.).
-In addition to his professional memberships, Dr. Holmes serves as a reviewer for the Journal of Health Education & Behavior, the Teaching and Learning Conference, and the UAGC Research Symposium.
+In addition to his professional memberships, Dr. Holmes serves as a reviewer for the Journal of Health Education & Behavior, the Teaching and Learning Conference (TLC), and the UAGC Research Symposium.

 Dr. Holmes’s research focuses on health education policy, curriculum development, and comparative health systems.
-Most recently, he was invited to speak nationally on the COVID-19 pandemic, resulting in multiple national presentations.
+Most recently, he was invited to speak on the COVID-19 pandemic, resulting in multiple national presentations.